 If the dosage is too low, you will not achieve the health goals that led you to purchase the supplement in the first place.
 Conversely, if the dose is too high, it can lead to toxicity and even overdosing.

 Overdosing of certain minerals may have detrimental effects on certain body organs in the long term.
 Moreover, it may be difficult for doctors to treat an overdose if the actual ingested dose is unclear.

 Always opt for clinically dosed supplements to get value for your money and protect your health.
 Honest manufacturers will have no problem revealing the actual dosage for every ingredient.

 3. Unknown Mechanism of Action

 If the specific amount of each ingredient is unknown, it is impossible to determine the biochemical reaction triggered by the supplement in the body.

 With proprietary blends, the ingredients are manipulated and will not have the typical reaction expected of the compounds.
-The effects or mechanism of action of the chemically manipulated ingredients is difficult to track (4).
+As a result, the chemically manipulated ingredients’ effects or mechanism of action are difficult to track (4).